-Public Works Facility \$ 860,000 Airport Hangars \$ 160,000
+Public Works Facility \$ 860,000

+Airport Hangars \$ 80,000

+Water \$ 140,000

-The Town issued Certificates of Participation to be used to finance improvements to two new ball fields at Rumsey Park.
+The Town issued Certificates of Participation to be used to finance improvements to two ball fields at Rumsey Park.
 Repayment will come as part of a lease-purchase agreement.
-The balance is \$375,000.
+The remaining outstanding balance is \$295,000.

-The loan payable is a loan the Town received from the Arizona Department of Transportation (ADOT) for reconstruction of McLane Road.
-Revenues from the Highway Users Revenue Fund are used for repayment of the loan.
-The balance of the loan is \$343,239.
+The loan payable is for a land purchase by the Water Department.
+Revenues from the Water Enterprise Fund are used for repayment of the loan.
+The balance of the loan is \$300,464.

 Capital leases were made for equipment and will be repaid by the department responsible for the lease.
 Compensated absences are paid by the applicable fund where each employee is regularly paid.
+During the 2009 fiscal year, we implemented Governmental Accounting Standards Board (GASB) Statement no. 45, Accounting for Post-employment Benefits Other than Pensions.
+The outstanding liability for this benefit is \$ 1,194,432.

-State statutes currently limit the amount of general obligation debt a Town may issue to 20 percent of its total assessed valuation for water, sewer, lights, open space preserves, parks, playgrounds, and recreational facilities.
-The current 20 percent debt limitation for the Town is \$41,312,733.
-State statutes also currently limit the amount of general obligation debt a Town may issue to 6 percent of its total assessed valuation for all other purposes.
-The current 6 percent debt limitation for the Town is \$11,124,820.
+State statutes currently limit the amount of general obligation debt a Town may issue up to 20 percent of its total assessed valuation for water, sewer, lights, open space preserves, parks, playgrounds, and recreational facilities.
+The current 20 percent debt limitation for the Town is \$47,277,956.
+State statutes also currently limit the amount of general obligation debt a Town may issue up to 6 percent of its total assessed valuation for all other purposes.
+The current 6 percent debt limitation for the Town is \$13,103,387.
+The total legal debt margin is \$60,381,342.